finos/FDC3/docs/agent-bridging/spec.md

    * been disconnected from the Bridge before a response has been received from it. */ AgentDisconnected = 'AgentDisconnected',
   /** Returned for FDC3 API calls that are specified with arguments indicating that
-   *  a remote Desktop agent should be targeted (e.g. raiseIntent with an app on a
+   *  a remote Desktop Agent should be targeted (e.g. raiseIntent with an app on a
    *  remote DesktopAgent targeted), when the local Desktop Agent is not connected to
    *  a bridge. */
   NotConnectedToBridge = 'NotConnectedToBridge',